No Shame (film)

-No Shame (Sin vergüenza) is a 2001 Spanish comedy-drama film directed by Joaquín Oristrell from a screenplay by Oristrell, Dominic Harari, Teresa de Pelegrí, and Cristina Rota.
+No Shame (Sin vergüenza) is a 2001 Spanish comedy-drama film directed by Joaquín Oristrell from a screenplay by Oristrell, Teresa de Pelegrí, Dominic Harari, and Cristina Rota.
 Its cast features Verónica Forqué, Daniel Giménez Cacho, Candela Peña, Carmen Balagué, Jorge Sanz, and Rosa María Sardá.
 The films received two Goya Award nominations, winning Best Supporting Actress (Sardà).

 Plot

 21 years after a brief romantic affair involving acting teacher Isabel and filmmaker Mario Fabra, they meet up again upon the former's finding of a film screenplay authored by the latter based on their story together.
 They are now dating younger partners, respectively body language coach Alberto and low self-esteem television actress Cecilia.

 Production

 Other crew responsibilities were entrusted to Jaume Peracaula (cinematography), Miguel A. Santamaría (editing), and José Carlos Gómez (music).

 No Shame was the feature film acting debut for actress Marta Etura.